 Based on the requirements above, the court found that Gordon’s application to terminate alimony in five years was “simply too far in advance of the event for the court to reasonably analyze and consider at this time” because it required too much speculation so that the court can not make an effective determination of whether termination of alimony is warranted.
 While the court did not say precisely when such a motion would be timely, it did say that it would be “far more suitable for thorough analysis and consideration if brought, for example, approximately twelve to eighteen months before his prospective early retirement.”

-If you are in need of legal assistance with alimony, please call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation.
+If you are in need of legal assistance with alimony, please call the Law Offices of Peter Van Aulen for a free initial consultation.

 Mueller v.
 Mueller, CIVIL ACTION DOCKET No FM-15-619-05